-If you're using Webflow, you're probably pretty seasoned in the way of the web and know the value of SEO or have at least heard of it.
+If you're using Webflow, you're probably already aware of how search engines work and know the value of SEO.
 You've built this beautiful site, but how do you get people to look at it?
 SEO is what gets your blog posts and website to the top of search engine results.

-Reading guides online about SEO, you'll find it's a quagmire of guessing, outdated information, and sometimes things that are just plain wrong.
-Some will advocate stuffing your post full of keywords, adding certain metadata, or even backlinking, but it's guesswork to figure out what's actually useful to an ever-changing search algorithm.
+While reading guides online about SEO, you'll find it's a quagmire of guesses, outdated information, and sometimes information that’s just plain incorrect.
+Some will advocate stuffing your post full of keywords, adding certain metadata, or even backlinking, but it's all guesswork to figure out what's actually useful to an ever-changing search algorithm.

-Unfortunately, Webflow does not offer tools to analyze your blog posts, but just basic guidelines you should follow.
-On the other hand, DropInBlog will actually help you with your SEO.
-Besides the ease of use and flexibility, DropInBlog also offers another invaluable tool: the SEO Analyzer.
+Unfortunately, Webflow does not offer tools to analyze your blog posts but rather just some basic guidelines you should follow.
+On the other hand, DropInBlog will directly help you boost your SEO for each post with another invaluable tool: the SEO Analyzer.

 As you’re constructing your post, the tool grades your content and gives you a score out of 100.
-In general, anything between 90 and 100 is considered a good SEO score, which means that the chances of attracting organic traffic through search engines are high.
+In general, anything between 90 and 100 is considered a good SEO score, which means that the chance of attracting organic traffic through search engines is high.

 Webflow and DropInBlog - The Perfect Union

-There are many general-purpose CMSs other than Webflow that are not ideal blogging solutions – simply, when a platform wasn't built from the ground up for blogging, it shows.
-In contrast, DropInBlog was specifically built for one purpose: to make adding a blog to any site painless.
+General purpose CMSs like Webflow’s are not ideal blogging solutions – simply put, when a platform wasn't built from the ground up for blogging, it shows.
+In contrast, DropInBlog was specifically built for one purpose: to make adding a blog to any site painless and simple.